somedatapacket/docs.humio.com/content/configuration/_index.md

 # Has effect ONLY on first start of first node in the cluster.
 INGEST_QUEUE_INITIAL_PARTITIONS=24

+# A configuration flag to limit state in Humio searches.
+# For example this is used to limit the number of groups in the groupBy function.
+# This is necessary to limit how much memory searches can use and avoid out of memory etc.
+MAX_STATE_LIMIT=20000

 ```

 ## Java virtual machine parameters